idrissbellil/weatherGtkApp/README.md

 Since we have to look up for potential matches every time the search query change, it should be ressource consuming and we designed a data structure inspired by [trie](https://en.wikipedia.org/wiki/Trie) to make looking for a suggestion nearly in constant complexity (using hash maps or python dictionaries), as a tree of Python dictionaries.

-Little to no documentation was found on about how to put a GtkSearchBar && a GtkSearchEntry together except these two ressources [GtkSearchEntry](https://developer.gnome.org/gtk3/stable/GtkSearchEntry.html) && [GtkSearchBar](https://developer.gnome.org/gtk3/stable/GtkSearchBar.html) and [this](https://gitlab.gnome.org/GNOME/gtk/blob/gtk-3-24/examples/search-bar.c) example, they are all in **C programming language**.
+For GtkSearchBar && GtkSearchEntry usage the ressource [Gtk.listbox](https://python-gtk-3-tutorial.readthedocs.io/en/latest/layout.html#listbox) was useful in addition to these two ressources [GtkSearchEntry](https://developer.gnome.org/gtk3/stable/GtkSearchEntry.html) && [GtkSearchBar](https://developer.gnome.org/gtk3/stable/GtkSearchBar.html) and [this](https://gitlab.gnome.org/GNOME/gtk/blob/gtk-3-24/examples/search-bar.c) example, which is in **C**.

-Again two stackoverflow threads helped with the usage of the GtkImage component.
-The rest are all simple labels easy to interact with.

 ### The open weather map api